Gerald R. Johnson: World War II

 Returning to the Pacific in October 1944, he was one of the first USAAF fighter pilots to arrive at Tacloban on Leyte in the Philippines, as P-38s from the 49th FG touched down on the freshly carved airstrip.
 The strip was under attack night and day as the Japanese tried to destroy the American foothold on Leyte.
 Four hours later, Johnson shot down two enemy planes, over Balikpapan, in Borneo.
 13 days later, he shot down two more enemy planes, on the lead up to the Philippines campaign.
 During the spring of 1945, the 49th Fighter Group occupied Clark Field and were concentrating on providing ground support roles.
 They were particularly effective in delivering napalm bombs which devastated enemy installations and made an invasion of the Luzon unnecessary.

 On November 11, he downed two more Zeros over Ormoc Bay, and on December 7, the third anniversary of the attack on Pearl Harbor, he shot down three Oscars and one Nakajima Ki-49 "Helen" bomber over Cebu, for which he received his second Distinguished Service Cross.
 These victories brought him to a total of 21 aerial victories, a quadruple ace, and he was promoted to the rank of lieutenant colonel.
-He became Deputy Commander of the 49th Fighter Group until March 1945.

-Johnson served as 49th FG commander from March to July 1945, and became one of the youngest colonel in the USAAF.
+He became deputy commander of the 49th Fighter Group until March 1945.
+Johnson served as 49th FG commander from March to July 1945, and became one of the youngest colonels in the USAAF.
 He scored his last aerial victory on April 2, when he shot down a Nakajima Ki-44 "Tojo", during a fighter sweep over Hong Kong.
 During World War II, Johnson flew a total of 265 combat missions.
 He was credited with the destruction of 22 enemy aircraft in aerial combat plus 2 probables and 1 damaged, which includes 20 in P-38 Lightning and 2 in P-47 Thunderbolt.